 Real estate is recorded at cost less accumulated depreciation.
 Depreciation is computed on the straight-line basis over the estimated useful lives of the assets.
 We use a 30-year estimated life for buildings acquired and structural and land improvements, a ten-to-fifteen-year estimated life for building upgrades and a three-to-seven-year estimated life for furniture, fixtures and equipment.
-The values of above- and below-market leases are amortized and recorded as either an increase (in the case of below-market leases) or a decrease (in the case of above-market leases) to rental income over the remaining term of the associated lease.
+Used rental homes are depreciated using a 40-year estimated life with a minimum of 15 years and new rental homes are depreciated using a 20-year estimated life down to a salvage value of 40% of the original costs.
+The values of above-and below-market leases are amortized and recorded as either an increase (in the case of below-market leases) or a decrease (in the case of above-market leases) to rental income over the remaining term of the associated lease.
 The value associated with in-place leases is amortized over the expected term, which includes an estimated probability of lease renewal.
 Expenditures for ordinary maintenance and repairs are expensed to operations as incurred, and significant renovations and improvements that improve the asset and extend the useful life of the asset are capitalized and then expensed over the asset's estimated useful life.